As one of the sponsors of Agile Conference Pakistan 2022 (ACP22), DPL was part of…

 This character, now a registered trademark, is heavily inspired by the colonial era when people had no option but to follow orders.

 It’s a reminder that subjugation, bullying, imperialism, and bossy mindsets are absolutely unacceptable.
-That’s why, the use of ‘sir’, flattery, and subservience actions result in a penalty which goes directly into his belly.
+That’s why the use of “sir,” flattery, and subservient actions result in a penalty which goes directly into his belly.

 Rebels are individuals who wholeheartedly embrace holacratic beliefs and counterculture approaches.
 They’re inspired by the principles of rebellion from Che Guevara and self-realization from Allama Iqbal.
 These beliefs are known as “Rebel Ethos” and they define how Rebels can succeed in this system.

-To further fuel their success, DPL emphasizes on employees’ physical and mental health.
+To further fuel its success, DPL emphasizes employees’ physical and mental health.
 That’s why it collaborates with leading architects to design its office spaces and evolves them over time.
-As a result, Rebels have a ‘lair’ where they can enjoy a blissful on-site experience and be innovative.
+As a result, Rebels have a “lair” where they can enjoy a blissful on-site experience and be innovative.

 Ways to Further Instill Holacratic Practices